lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 >      incorporates multiple component cryptographic elements of the same
 >      type in a multi-algorithm scheme.

-Composite keys as defined here follow this definition and should be regarded as a single key that performs a single cryptographic operation such key generation, signing, verifying, encapsulating, or decapsulating -- using its internal sequence of component keys as if they form a single key.
+Composite keys, as defined here, follow this definition and should be regarded as a single key that performs a single cryptographic operation such as key generation, signing, verifying, encapsulating, or decapsulating -- using its internal sequence of component keys as if they form a single key.
 This generally means that the complexity of combining algorithms can and should be handled by the cryptographic library or cryptographic module, and the single composite public key, private key, and ciphertext can be carried in existing fields in protocols such as PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], CMS [RFC5652], and the Trust Anchor Format [RFC5914].
 In this way, composites achieve "protocol backwards-compatibility" in that they will drop cleanly into any protocol that accepts KEM algorithms without requiring any modification of the protocol to handle multiple keys.

 ## Composite Key Encapsulation Mechanisms (KEMs) {#sec-kems}

 We borrow here the definition of a key encapsulation mechanism (KEM) from {{I-D.ietf-tls-hybrid-design}}, in which a KEM is a cryptographic primitive that consists of three algorithms:

-   *  KeyGen() -> (pk, sk): A probabilistic key generation algorithm, which generates a public key pk and a secret key sk.
+   *  `KeyGen() -> (pk, sk)`: A probabilistic key generation algorithm, which generates a public key `pk` and a secret key `sk`.

-   *  Encaps(pk) -> (ct, ss): A probabilistic encapsulation algorithm,
+   *  `Encaps(pk) -> (ct, ss)`: A probabilistic encapsulation algorithm,
-      which takes as input a public key pk and outputs a ciphertext ct and shared secret ss.
+      which takes as input a public key `pk` and outputs a ciphertext `ct` and shared secret ss.

-   *  Decaps(sk, ct) -> ss: A decapsulation algorithm, which takes as input a secret key sk and ciphertext ct and outputs a shared secret ss, or in some cases a distinguished error value.
+   *  `Decaps(sk, ct) -> ss`: A decapsulation algorithm, which takes as input a secret key `sk` and ciphertext `ct` and outputs a shared secret `ss`, or in some cases a distinguished error value.

 The KEM interface defined above differs from both traditional key transport mechanism (for example for use with KeyTransRecipientInfo defined in {{RFC5652}}), and key agreement (for example for use with KeyAgreeRecipientInfo defined in {{RFC5652}}).

 The KEM interface was chosen as the interface for a composite key establishment because it allows for arbitrary combinations of component algorithm types since both key transport and key agreement mechanisms can be promoted into KEMs.
 This specification uses the Post-Quantum KEM ML-KEM as specified in {{I-D.ietf-lamps-kyber-certificates}} and [FIPS.203-ipd].
 For Traditional KEMs, this document relies on the RSA-KEM construction defined in {{I-D.ietf-lamps-rfc5990bis}} while the Elliptic Curve Diffie-Hellman key agreement schemes are inlined directly.

-A composite KEM allows two or more underlying key transport, key agreement, or KEM algorithms to be combined into a single cryptographic operation by performing each operation, transformed to a KEM as outline above, and using a specified combiner function to combine the two or more component shared secrets into a single shared secret.
+A combiner function is used to to combine the two component shared secrets into a single shared secret.

 ### Composite KeyGen